Gladioul/Renpy_ollama_local_AI_configuration/README.md

 2. Download ollama and download gemma3:1b via ollama If done properly:
 ![Ollama](pics/Ollama.png)
-3. Run Ollama
-4. Start the .exe
+3. Start the .exe
-5. Start the game, and YOU GOT IT
+4. Start the game, and YOU GOT IT

 ### Option B:
 1. Download this project and move to your folder where the other renpy projects are stored or create a new one and overwrite it with this one (Other way is only changing the scrypt.rpy file)
    To download you can go to the button Code-> Download Zip or use git.
-3. Download ollama and download gemma3:1b via ollama If done properly:
+2. Download ollama and download gemma3:1b via ollama If done properly:
 ![Ollama](pics/Ollama.png)
-4. Run the model on Ollama
-5. Launch the project in Ren'py
+3. Launch the project in Ren'py
-6. Start the game, and YOU GOT IT
+4. Start the game, and YOU GOT IT

 ## Important settings